ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The true result would be [-4]{.lit}, but [a]{.var} is of unsigned type and can never contain a negative content.
+The true result would be `-4`, but `a` is of unsigned type and can never contain a negative content.
 So what should happen --- an incorrect result or a program termination?

 Related to variable declarations is the initial start value of variables.
 Nim clears for us all the bits of our variables when we declare them, that is, numbers always get the initial start value zero if we do not assign a different value in the variable declaration.

 In this declaration